8ugr4/ScraperApp/README.txt

-Goal is to implement object oriented understanding into to ScraperApp by using different objects and files.
+// Goal is to implement object oriented understanding into to ScraperApp by using different objects and files.

-Fix file, dnsResolver and directory.
+// Implement file, dnsResolver and directory ideas.

+// don't forget to run it with " go run ."
+// otherwise it's not gonna see the other files.